 The figure below indicates the growth patterns of Msunduzi Local Municipality in comparison to KwaZulu-Natal.
 The province has been growing steadily and so has the local municipality.
-Msunduzi has been growing moderately between 1996 and 2002 however between 2003 and 2005 there has been a substantial
+Msunduzi has been growing moderately between 1996

 Figure 19: Growth Patterns for KwaZulu Natal and Msunduzi Local Municipality